-The below figure indicates the ranges for the capacity and compressor speed (frequency).
+The below figure indicates the ranges for the capacity.

 If there is a limiter active on the unit then the compressor speed will be slower and the unit will operate with reduced capacity.
 When a limiter is active, it will be shown in the status line on the main display window.
-The type of limiter can then be seen in the Information menu (1), line I40 (I40).
+The type of limiter can then be seen in the Information menu $(\mathbf{1})$, line I40.